-So we have collected for this month less specific events and more activities that you can do during your visit in Malaga during January, here we go!
+We have collected for this month events and activities that you can do during your visit in Malaga during January.
+Here we go!

 Things to do in Malaga in January

 Especially if you are in Malaga city during the month of January: Take the opportunity to stroll through the shops in the centre.
 After the busy Christmas season and the crowded streets, now is a good time to enjoy a wide range of shops and get some bargains.

 As a small reminder: In Spain the original date for the start of the sales is January 7, although many stores even advance their offers.
 The closing date for the winter sales is February 29th.
 Plenty of time to enjoy the centre, its streets and squares and to have a coffee in one of its many outdoor terraces.

 The Cervantes Theatre and the Echegaray Theatre located in the old part of the city will host this year’s 40th edition of the Malaga Theatre Festival.